 <add the following definitions>

-application: All the software that causes a device to perform a particular useful task, beyond the running of the device itself.
+application: Software that causes a device to perform a particular useful task, beyond the running of the device itself.

 pre-association discovery protocol (PAD) : A protocol to enable the discovery of service information for a pre-associated STA. service: An independently operable component of a peer unit that processes requests and associated data from clients in other peer units (peer services).
 Or an action or response initiated by a process (i.e., a server) at the request of some other process (i.e., a client) (peer and client services).